Working Holistically with the Body

 At psychotherapy coventry, I also work specifically with body process/movement not only with individuals in my counselling work but also with a range of groups.
 This could be described as a specialised form of group therapy based on creative expressive movement, creative art materials and verbal dialogue.
 It's simply about exploring your relationship to your body and it's movement (including the issues you wish to work on) safely in supportive environment, facilitating healing and creative expression.

 It is often used with groups or individuals who are non-verbal or have specific communication difficulties, but not exclusively.
 For more detailed information, click here.
 A definition of Dance Movement Psychotherapy (DMP) can also be found at Click Here.
 Or you could take a look at a short video on dance movement psychotherapy Click Here.

 Working with difficulties in adulthood that may have origins in childhood

 As indicated on the counselling page, my body movement therapy practice has also been deeply influenced by training in developmental somatic psychotherapy in similar ways.
 Please contact me for further details or take a look at the links on the counselling page.

-I have or have had experience of working with the following:
+I have experience of working with the following groups: